GuopingJia/terraform-examples/README.md

 # terraform-examples

-Terraform examples to deploy Percona XtraDB Cluster
+Terraform examples to provision a VM instance and deploy Percona XtraDB Cluster